iamatulsingh/starbucks-dummy/README.md

 This is a responsive dummy landing page built on Reactjs to show how to make `responsive` website in `Reactjs` and how to use `Dark Theme` in it

+#### you can check the webpage here: https://iamatulsingh.github.io/starbucks-dummy/

 # Demo

 <img src="screenshots/demo.gif" alt="demo gif alt" />